|

 create vendor/extensions/session_management/features/support/paths.rb

-Edit session_management_extension.rb where extension version, description and website url can be added.
+Edit session_management_extension.rb where extension version, description and

 # require_dependency 'application_controller'